|Watershed||Perkins Creek and two other seasonal creeks flow into the Marsh Creek watershed.|

 Often, there is just one chance to protect a spectacular property.
 The chance to preserve 165 acres once owned by the Viera family on the very slopes of Mount Diablo’s North Peak came in 2009.

-Viera–North Peak had been one of Save Mount Diablo’s top five priorities for 25 years because of its location, spectacular views, and unparalleled resources.
+Viera–North Peak was one of Save Mount Diablo’s top five priorities for 25 years because of its location, spectacular views, and unparalleled resources.
 Save Mount Diablo’s late founder Mary Bowerman’s wish to preserve the Viera ranching family’s property has been realized.

 - Dana and Dave Dornsife